 Patient Care Technician Departmental Certificate

 Patient care technicians are allied health professionsals who provide direct patient care under the direction and supervision of a nurse.
-They perform basic nursing assistant tasks inluding obtaining patient vital signs and other data, assisting with activities of daily living, performing electrocardiograms (ECGs) and phlebotomy tasks, and communicating with the healthcare team and patients.
+In addition to providing the direct patient care activities of the nurse aide/nursing assistant, patient care technicians are also educated to perform electrocardiogram (ECG) and phlebotomy tasks.
 All courses can be applied to the Multi-Skilled Healthcare one-year certificate and Associate of Technical Studies - Multi-skilled Healthcare degree programs

 Credit equivalencies may not exceed one half of the required technical course credits to receive this certificate.
 Credit equivalencies include articulated, experiential, transfer, and proficiency credit.
-All courses must be completed with a grade of C or better.
+All courses must be completed with a grade of C or better and some courses have age limits.
+MST 1160, MST 1161, MST 1171, and MST 1181 should be completed within the past two years.

 |EMS 1171||Basic Life Support: CPR||0.5|